(ran PC edition)

 Unfortunately for Canterbury residents, one of the best possible routes is along the Tampa Electric Co.'s right-of-way running straight through the subdivision.
 Although all the northern routes are being studied, the choices come down to two legs: one that crosses Canterbury and runs along the west side of the Brooker Creek Headwaters Preserve, or a path that completely bypasses Canterbury and eventually runs north along the eastern end of the preserve.

-The western route through Canterbury is clearly the less expensive one, said Charner Reese, a principal planner with the county's Greenways program.
+The western route through Canterbury is clearly the less expensive one, said Charner Reese, a principal planner with Hillsborough County's Greenways program.
 That could make a difference when seeking federal funding for the $7-million-plus project, which would form an uninterrupted 58-mile route in combination with the 42-mile Suncoast Parkway Trail.

 After a sometimes rancorous meeting with area residents in December, trail planners went back to the drawing board but could only devise minor changes.
 Both routes involve some land acquisition, especially the alternative to Canterbury.